veeso/pyc-shell/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help me improving Murmure
+about: Create a report to describe an issue you experienced while using Pyc
 title: "[BUG]"
 labels: bug
 assignees: ChristianVisintin